ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 3. After setting the remote debug configurations, select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.

-4. Open the Terminal and execute the Ballerina command, which you want to debug out of the supported remote debugging commands below.
+4. Open a terminal and execute the debug command that is relevant to your requirement:

     - Debugging a Ballerina package or a single file: